-We start by exploring how accurate BEST is for ensemble averaged structural properties of $e^-{\rm (aq)}$.
-The quantity of interest is the Radial Distribution Function (RDF), g(r), of the water atoms relative to the excess electron centroid position.
-Fig. 4 plots the RDF for e^- -oxygen distances from BEST simulations in the SE and DE approximations (solid red and dashed blue curves of panel (a) respectively).
-Here we used a high value of the exponent parameter, $\alpha=189$ Å to match the previous BEST work.
-With this choice, we found that a timestep of 0.25 fs was needed for stable MD propagation.
-Results without a MM/MM biasing potential are labelled "Full system" and are shown as purple circles.
+We start by exploring how accurately FIRES reproduces ensemble-averaged structural properties of $e^-{\rm (aq)}$.
+The quantity of interest is the Radial Distribution Function (RDF), g(r), of the water atoms relative to the excess electron's centroid position.
+Fig. 4(a) plots the e^- -oxygen RDF from FIRES simulations with the half-harmonic force constant, $k^{\rm FIRES}$, varied from 23.1 to 1000 eV/Ų. For the highest force constants, we found that a timestep of 0.25 fs was needed to achieve energy conservation during MD propagation, so we used this timestep for all FIRES simulations.
+Results without a MM/MM constraining potential are labelled "Full system" and are shown as purple circles.